2. Number Properties

 Real and Imaginary Numbers

-Most of the time in this course we will come across real numbers only.
-Real numbers include whole numbers, negative numbers, integers, fractions, decimals, square roots and special numbers like π.
+Most of the time we’ll come across real numbers only.
+Real numbers include natural numbers (or "whole" numbers), negative numbers, integers, fractions, decimals, square roots and special numbers like π.

 However, our number system consists of real numbers and imaginary numbers.